 Typically, the US Customs and Border Protection (CBP) doesn’t require a license to import or export goods from the US.
 However, other government agencies or departments or local governments may require them.
 If you’re exporting goods, ask your local port of entry about any required licenses.

-You don’t have to incorporate in order to start an import/export business.
-But incorporating or creating an LLC can provide key benefits that include:
+You don’t have to incorporate in the United States in order to start an import/export business.

 |Separation of personal and business assets.||Creating a corporation or a limited liability company (LLC) can help protect your personal assets.
 For example, you’ll have less personal liability for business debts.|